TheRoks/therokscom/content/posts/2013/12/angularjs-filter-number-fixed-length/index.md

 title: "AngularJS Filter Number Fixed Length"
 path: "/angularjs-filter-number-fixed-length/"
 tags: ["AngularJS"]
-excerpt: Sometimes you want a number of a certain length.
-If it’s not of that length it needs leading zeros.
-AngularJS provides the number filter.
-However this lacks the possibility to have leading zeros.
+excerpt: "AngularJS Filter number fixed length.
+This filter show how you can create a filter to have leading 0 till a certain length has reached."
 created: 2013-12-11
 updated: 2013-12-11
 ---